YolandaXiao/AZtools/README.md

 **[AZtools](http://dev.aztec.io:8092) is a service that supports [AZtec](http://aztec.bio/) in extracting the metadata of software** developed by the biomedical research community.
 Biomedical software may consist of algorithms, databases, visualizations, or any other codebase.

+[Funded](https://www.nih.gov/news-events/news-releases/nih-commits-24-million-annually-big-data-centers-excellence) by the National Institutes of Health, this project was developed at the [Heart BD2K Center of Excellence](https://commonfund.nih.gov/bd2k).
 The code is licensed under GNU Affero General Public License version 3.

 ### Usage

 AZtools takes in as input one of the following:
 1) Academic Publication(s) (PDFs) that describe the tool.
 [Here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5210563/pdf/gkw1083.pdf) is an example for ChimerDB 3.0, a database for fusion genes.
-2) PubMed Central Reference Number (PMCID), a unique identification number for works in PubMed Central's digital archive of scientific literature.
+2) [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/) Reference Number (PMCID), a unique identification number for works in PubMed Central's digital archive of scientific literature.

 **AZtools is at [http://dev.aztec.io:8092](http://dev.aztec.io:8092)**.
 You may submit any number of PDFs such that the total size is less than 1 GB.
 There is also a field for the PMCID. *However, if PubMed does not allow full text access to the publication, you will have to upload a PDF instead*.
 The response to your submission will be a JSON object containing the metadata of the software.